Outfund, the revenue-based finance provider for online businesses, raises £37M – TechCrunch

 Outfund, the revenue-based finance startup that wants to help online businesses fund growth without giving away equity, has raised £37 million in a “late seed” investment.
-A mixture of debt and equity, the round is led by Fuel Ventures, alongside TMT Investment.
+A mixture of debt and equity, the round is led by Fuel Ventures, alongside TMT Investment and Force over Mass.

 Outfund says it will use the funds to offer larger financing to more businesses, and to invest in new finance products and grow the team.
 It is also committing to lending £100 million to e-commerce and subscription-based businesses in the next 12 months.